brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Importance

-Variation in relative and absolute treatment effect of mechanical thrombectomy for different types of stroke has not been explored.
+The influence of stroke type and baseline prognosis on the chance functional independence following mechanical thrombectomy is unclear.

 ## Objective

-To make clinically useful estimates for the relative and absolute effect of thrombectomy on the chances of favorable outcome at 90 days for clinically relevant types of stroke.
+To use information from all existing randomized trials to estimate the relative and absolute treatment effect of thrombectomy on the chances of favorable outcome at 90 days for clinically relevant types of stroke.

 ## Data sources